Set up monitoring before your Proxmox host melts down at 2am.

 How This Setup Works

-- Prometheus - Scrapes those metrics, keeps 15 days of history, checks if anything’s on fire
+- Prometheus - Scrapes, stores 15 days of history, evaluates alert rules

-- Critical stuff (node down, disk failure) → Slack
+- Critical (node down, disk failure) to Slack

-- Operational warnings (high load, backup failed) → Telegram
+- Operational (high load, backup failed) to Telegram

 What’s Good (and What’s Not)

-- No built-in long-term storage (for that you’d need Thanos or VictoriaMetrics)
+- No built-in long-term storage (needs Thanos or VictoriaMetrics)

-- Exposed to your network (put it behind a reverse proxy if you’re paranoid)
+- Exposed to your network (use a reverse proxy if needed)

 Prerequisites